amaurybsouza/aboutme/README.md

 ## Intro

-I’m a System Engineer, Digital Creator and Speaker.
+I’m a DevOps Engineer, Digital Creator and Speaker.
 Focused on Infrastructure as Code (IaC), automation and Linux with a hard background in banking.
 I have more than 8 years of experience in support of mission-critical platforms and technical participation in complex projects.

 My career is based in Ops and following the evolution of technology on the IT market, I adapted my career adhering to the pillars of DevOps and the premise of automation and collaboration.